jeffreysorgen/golf-club-sensors/activity.md

 #

-- My [integrated IMU/BLE configuration](#modifying-the-file) displayed a **hex value** in _nRF Connect_ rather than readable data.
-  - Need to transform the hex value into a readable one.
-(Explore more BLE examples first.)
-- Make the nRF Connect readings display "Ready" / "Resting"
-  - Once that question is answered, I'll get my phone to turn its flashlight on/off as a result.

 ##### Description:
 What we want to do for this project is to read information from the sensor and then